 Superlite Crutches come with a variety of choices because we feel it is important to accommodate a wide range of unique customer needs.
 Below we provide some insight and general recommendations to help you with these choices.

 Black is our most popular color for a sleek look that goes with everything.
 Silver, Blue, Red and Purple are also available in the standard set.
-Custom colors other than standards can be ordered for $75 extra.

 Standard Bend is chosen by the majority of crutch users.
 Standard Bend features a bend in the tube above the grip.